-The MAY edition of
+The AUGUST/SEPTEMBER edition of

 Cressing Community Magazine is available to download from the link above

-Editorial for May .....
+Editorial for August and September .....

 Betty